 Many of us have literally worked thousands of unpaid hours as pre-vets, which was certainly a major source of experiences, skill building, and networking that significantly helped us get into veterinary school in one way or another.
 For me, approximately 60% of all of my veterinary, animal, and research experience hours were unpaid, and many of my best pre-veterinary experiences came from unpaid work- volunteering at a TNR clinic, volunteering at wildlife rescues, interning at the Oakland Zoo, interning in research labs, and more.

 However, the fact is that many of us were heavily conditioned as pre-vets to be more accepting of unpaid work compared to a member of the general public, i.e. to someone who is not working towards entering professional school.
 Obviously, it means pre-veterinary students who graduate from college are start out with a more negative financial balance compared to a typical non-pre-professional college graduate who worked a paid job at a coffee shop, for example.
 However, I feel that there's more to it than compiling a little bit of debt: I believe that the conditioning for little to no compensation is related to being okay with improper compensation in our professional career, and is a factor in the low-self worth that contributes to unhappiness in the veterinary profession.
 It makes it harder to manage the two sides of the coin where vet med is both a passion and a mean of financial livelihood.
 I think it is related to feeling compelled to give services and products away for free and being afraid to charge appropriately for our skills in the future.
+We tell ourselves that we're doing a good thing, and often it is for the patient - but collectively it reduces the value that clients sees when we stand in front of them.

 While I think the amount of volunteering we do reflects how amazingly and characteristically selfless the veterinary community is, I also think that the start of veterinary school is a great time to start prioritizing opportunities that compensate us for the skills we have amassed from all our pre-vet experiences.
 Because we can still get amazing new experiences, build skills, network, AND help animals and people while getting paid for it!